TriValleyCoderDojo/CustomItemsNG/README.md

 http://dev.bukkit.org/bukkit-plugins/custom-items/.
 However, there were some changes made.

-If you are new to writting Bukkit plugins, this is the advanced part of a Bukkit plugin tutorial at [Ouch Plugin](http://www.lopakalogic.com/articles/minecraft-articles/minecraft-bukkit-plugins/)
+If you are new to writting Bukkit plugins, this is the advanced section of a Bukkit plugin tutorial at [Ouch Plugin](http://www.lopakalogic.com/articles/minecraft-articles/minecraft-bukkit-plugins/)

 Commands:
 - /ci create <item name> <player> - Gives custom item to the player